bmd007/wonderland/README.md

 ## Bounded contexts and Teams > ? <

 ### services and their relation to kafka topics
 #### generally, a command listener specifies where to send commands to.
 An event producer specifies where it will send events.
-(Events=notification (something happenede, delta of domain), Commands=requests for something to be done)
+(Events=notification (something happenede, delta of domain, record updates, notification change), Commands=requests for something to be done)
     * messenger owns these topics: message_events,
     * message_counter owns thses topics: event_log (internally used for event sourcing)